neumino/neumino.github.io/movies.md

-### Renegades
+### Borg vs McEnroe
-*Released on 2017-09-01, vote average 4.3*
+*Released on 2017-09-15, vote average 8*

-A team of Navy SEALs discover an underwater treasure in a Bosnian lake.
+Borg/McEnroe is a film about one of the world&#39;s greatest icons Björn Borg and his biggest rival, the young and talented John McEnroe and their legendary duel during the 1980&#39;s Wimbledon tournament.
+It&#39;s a story about two men that became legends and the price they had to pay.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/Bl8INGEnrbQ?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/RTfD1_-lEMg?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>